B-UMMI/LMAS/README.md

 * **Container Engine**

-All components of DEN-IM are executed in docker containers, which means that you’ll need to have a container engine installed.
+All components of LMAS are executed in docker containers, which means that you’ll need to have a container engine installed.
 The container engines available are the ones supported by Nextflow:

 * [Docker](https://www.nextflow.io/docs/latest/docker.html),